-Note that our design enables these statements to work together to prove important properties.
-For example, the developer may use a relate statement to establish a relationship between values in variables from original and relaxed executions, then use this relationship to prove that a given property in an assert statement holds in the relaxed execution.
+Note that our proof rules can work together effectively to prove important acceptability properties.
+For example, the developer may use a relate statement to establish a relationship between values in variables in the original and relaxed executions, then use this relationship to prove that the property specified by an assert or assume statement holds in all relaxed executions.

-1.4 Proof Rules and Formal Properties
+1.5 Proof Rules and Formal Properties

-We structure our program logic for relaxed programs as set of Hoare logic proof rules:
+We structure our proof rules as a set of Hoare logics:

-- Axiomatic Original Semantics: The Hoare-style semantics models the original execution of the program wherein relax statements have no effect. - Axiomatic Relaxed Semantics: The relational, Hoare-style semantics relates executions in the relaxed semantics to executions in the original semantics.
-The predicates of the judgment are given in a relational logic that enables us to express properties over the value of variables in both the original and relaxed execution of the program.
-A proof with the axiomatic relaxed semantics relates the two semantics of the program in lockstep and, therefore, supports the transfer of reasoning about the original semantics by enabling, for example, noninterference proofs that show that the values of the variables in the relaxed execution are the same as those in the original execution.
+- Axiomatic Original Semantics: The original Hoare-style semantics models the original execution of the program wherein relax statements have no effect. - Axiomatic Relaxed Semantics: The relational Hoare-style semantics relates executions in the relaxed semantics to executions in the original semantics.
+The predicates of the judgment are given in a relational logic that enables us to express properties over the values of variables in both the original and relaxed executions of the program.
+A proof with the axiomatic relaxed semantics relates the two semantics of the program in lockstep and, therefore, supports the transfer of reasoning about the original semantics to the relaxed semantics by enabling, for example, noninterference proofs.

-One key aspect of the axiomatic relaxed semantics is that it must also give an appropriate semantics for relaxed programs in which original and relaxed executions may branch in different directions at a control flow construct because then the two executions are no longer in lockstep.
-In particular, relational reasoning cannot be used for control flow constructs where this may happen and, more importantly, relate statements under these constructs do not have a natural semantics.
-To address this, our relaxed semantics incorporates a non-relational axiomatic intermediate semantics that captures the desired behavior of the relaxed execution as it executes without a corresponding original execution-i.e., it does not violate pre-existing assumptions-and restricts the location of relate statements.
+One key aspect of the axiomatic relaxed semantics is that it must also give an appropriate semantics for relaxed programs in which the original and relaxed executions may branch in different directions at a control flow construct (at this point the two executions are no longer in lockstep).
+In particular, we do not support relational reasoning for program points at which the executions are no longer in lockstep (relate statements do not have a natural semantics at such program points).
+Our relaxed semantics therefore incorporates a nonrelational axiomatic intermediate semantics that captures the desired behavior of the relaxed execution as it executes without a corresponding original execution.
+We also appropriately restrict the location of relate statements to program points at which the original and relaxed programs execute in lockstep.

-Our proof rules are sound and establish the following semantic properties of relaxed programs:
+Our proof rules are sound and establish the following semantic properties of verified relaxed programs:

 - Original Progress Modulo Assumptions: If the program verifies under the axiomatic original semantics, then no execution of the program in the dynamic original semantics violates an assertion.
-By design, a program may still terminate in error if a specified assume statement is not valid. - Relative Relaxed Progress: If the program verifies under the axiomatic relaxed semantics and no executions in the dynamic original semantics violate an assertion or an assumption, then no execution in the dynamic relaxed semantics violates an assertion or an assumption. - Relaxed Progress: If the program verifies under both the original and relaxed axiomatic semantics and no execution in the dynamic original semantics violates an assumption, then no execution in the dynamic relaxed semantics violates an assertion or an assumption. - Relaxed Progress Modulo Original Assumptions: If the program verifies under both the original and relaxed axiomatic semantics, then if an execution in the dynamic relaxed semantics violates an assertion or an assumption, then an execution in the dynamic original semantics violates an assumption. - Relational Soundness: If the program verifies under the axiomatic relaxed semantics, then all pairs of executions in the dynamic original and relaxed semantics satisfy the relate statements in the program.
+By design, a program may still terminate in error if a specified assume statement is not valid. - Soundness of Relational Assertions: If the program verifies under the axiomatic relaxed semantics, then all pairs of executions in the dynamic original and relaxed semantics satisfy the relate statements in the program. - Relative Relaxed Progress: If the program verifies under the axiomatic relaxed semantics and no executions in the dynamic original semantics violate an assertion or an assumption, then no execution in the dynamic relaxed semantics violates an assertion or an assumption. - Relaxed Progress: If the program verifies under both the original and relaxed axiomatic semantics and no execution in the dynamic original semantics violates an assumption, then no execution in the dynamic relaxed semantics violates an assertion or an assumption. - Relaxed Progress Modulo Original Assumptions: If the program verifies under both the original and relaxed axiomatic semantics, then if an execution in the dynamic relaxed semantics violates an assertion or an assumption, then an execution in the dynamic original semantics violates an assumption.